Submitting a FAFSA

 1) Creating an FSA ID

-If your parents didn't file a joint federal tax return, then both parents must create their own FSA ID.
-If you are an independent married student and you didn't file a joint federal tax return with your spouse, then your spouse must also create an FSA ID.
+If your parent didn't file a joint federal tax return with their current spouse, then they must both create their own FSA IDs and both must complete their own FAFSA parent contributor sections.
+If you are an independent married student and you didn't file a joint federal tax return with your spouse, then your spouse must create their own FSA ID and must complete the FAFSA contributor section.

 2) Submit your FAFSA